CEDAR HALL OPENING SOON!

 - Completed background check.
 The results of the background check may affect eligibility.

-- We offer leases based on the academic schedule and residents have the option to sign a lease for one quarter or up to a year.
+- We offer contracts based on the academic schedule and residents have the option to sign a contract for one quarter or up to a year.

 WCC housing abides by all local, state, and federal laws relevant to campus housing.
 WCC housing is a drug and alcohol free environment and does not discriminate in its programs and employment on the basis of race, color, national origin, sex, gender identity, sexual orientation, disability, or age.